-Care practitioners at The Old School House feel passionately about creating an inclusive environment for all team members and young people that promotes a strength- based approach and celebrates diversity.
+Care practitioners at The Old School House feel passionately about creating an inclusive environment for all of our team members and young people which promotes a strength- based approach and celebrates diversity.

-Through their creativity the team are able to adapt the home environment to cater for each child such as finding projects for them to complete or learning new skills.
+Through their creative approaches, the team are able to adapt the home environment to cater for each child, by finding projects, hobbies or interests for them to complete or learning new skills.

 Promoting wellbeing is an integral part of The Old School House’s ethos.
-The team prioritise an environment that reflects the young people that reside in it.
-Young people are encouraged to personalise their space and work together with their peers to create a home they can be proud of.
+The team prioritises an environment that reflects the young people that reside in it.
+Their young people are encouraged to personalise their space and work together with their peers, to create a home they can be proud of.

 Outcomes for children

 The Old School House’s care practitioners work collaboratively with partnership agencies to achieve positive outcomes for their young people.
-Currently, a young person living at the Old School House is preparing to undertake her law degree at University in the new term and is a fully independent young woman.
-Staff have worked with young person MW to develop his interest in mechanics which has enabled him to enrol into a Mechanics course.
+Currently, a young person living at the Old School House is preparing to undertake her law degree at University in the new term- and is a fully independent young woman.
+Staff have also worked with their young person, MW, to develop his interest in mechanics which has enabled him to enrol into a Mechanics course.

 The team believe that life skills are just as important as academic qualifications.
 Young people are encouraged to learn the skills they will need to be independent young people.
 Young person CH is currently learning how to drive!

 “Thank you for all your hard work over the last 4 years with CH, she has grown into a lovely mature young lady” – A Small, Social worker, Feb 2021